How to Run an Effective Agile Demo: A Secret Way to Build Stakeholder Trust

 Last minute cancellations take away from the trust you are attempting to build.
 So, remember to only invite people as often as you can confidently show working software.

 The main stakeholder of your project is probably at the top of your invite list, but you should invite other key players to the demo.
-Your architect, tech lead, and other team leads that your project impacts, are all great people to include on your list.
-Consider sending the agenda ahead of time to make sure everyone knows the purpose of the meeting, and what they will get out of attending.
+Your architect, tech lead, and other team leads that your project impacts, are all great people to include on your invitation.
+Also, consider sending the agenda ahead of time to make sure everyone knows the purpose of the meeting, and what they will get out of attending.

 It is not enough to just show people software; you will also need to allocate time to let them ask questions.
 It’s important to remember this content is new to your audience, so give attendees a few seconds pause to have a chance to formulate their questions.

-For remote teams, you should make sure to leave at least a 10 second pause.
-It will feel awkward, but it gives additional time for audio delays as well as time to think about their question.
+For remote teams, you should make sure to leave at least a 10-second pause.
+It will feel awkward, but it gives additional time for audio delays as well as time to craft their question.

-If a question’s topic generates a discussion longer than five minutes, you should recommend scheduling a follow-up discussion to make sure others can ask about different topics now.
+If a question’s topic generates a discussion longer than five minutes, you should recommend scheduling a follow-up discussion (Parkinglot-ing) to make sure others can ask about different topics now.
 For instance, a deeper discussion on user impact, security, or architecture, are all great topics that may need their own meeting.
-At the subsequent, session the interested parties will have an opportunity to raise all of their questions.
+At the subsequent session, the interested parties will have an opportunity to raise all of their questions.

 Each demo should adapt to the feedback from your previous demos.
 Notice the aspects of the demo where your leadership focused their attention, and try to cater your demo to their needs next time.

 If last time the design was nitpicked, consider taking note to make sure the designs are tighter in the next demo.
-If the architect asked about your system design, consider adding a few slides to preempt his questions.
+If the architect asked about your system design, consider adding a few slides to preempt such a line of questioning.
 By anticipating the needs of your audience, you will build more trust with each demo.

 Here’s the main things you should consider when scheduling your first demo: